-The HHSO is strongly committed to music education for the youth of the community.
-It offers various programs including music training, music enjoyment, and has fostered partnerships with various organizations and schools.
+The HHSO is passionately dedicated to supporting music education for the youth of the Lowcountry.
+We have fostered partnerships with several community organizations and schools to offer numerous programs!

 Partnership with Local Elementary Schools – Music Bridges

 Since 2007, the Hilton Head Symphony Orchestra has sponsored a Youth Concerto Competition for the Southeastern Region of the United States.
-Its purpose is to provide talented young musician the opportunity to perform standard orchestral repertoire from memory before an audience.
-The winners have an opportunity for recitals and opportunity as a soloist with the Hilton Head Symphony Orchestra.
-This year the 10 competitors will compete for cash prizes and engagements at St. Luke’s Church on Saturday, February 3, 2018 at 1:30 pm.
-Tickets are available at the door or you may call the the office at 843-842-2055.
+The competition provides talented young musicians with the opportunity to perform standard orchestral repertoire from memory before an audience.
+The winners perform recitals and become soloists with the Hilton Head Symphony Orchestra.

 Hilton Head Chamber Music Institute